Navigating through high school

 A course which meets 5 class periods a week for the entire school year is worth 1 credit.
 A student will need a minimum of 26 ½ credits to earn a high school diploma from Lake Holcombe.
 The credits need to be met as follows:

 3- Social Studies (World History, American Government, US History)

 3- Math (Pre-Algebra, Applied Math, Algebra 1, Geometry, Alg 2, PreCalculus, or Calculus)

-3- Science (Physical Science, Biology; and Chemistry or Anatomy or a year agricultural science)
+3- Science (Physical Science, Biology; and Chemistry, or Anatomy, or a year ag science)

 ½ - Health

 Scheduling for courses takes place in the spring.
 Students choose courses for the following fall and a copy of the courses chosen is available through Family Access.